-Leave the M1 at Junction 26 and take the A610 towards Nottingham and then signs for Stapleford and Nottingham and at the roundabout take the first exit and follow the road to the City Centre in Nottingham at the Upper Parliament roundabout take second exit and follow the sign for the Railway Station into Maid Marian Way and keep in the left lane after St Nicholas church then at the roundabout take the second exit onto London Road and then cross the River Trent and take the first left after the bridge you will see the ground on your right.
+North Leave the M1 at Junction 26 and take the A610 towards Nottingham and then signs for Stapleford and Nottingham and at the roundabout take the first exit and follow the road to the City Centre in Nottingham at the Upper Parliament roundabout take second exit and follow the sign for the Railway Station into Maid Marian Way and keep in the left lane after St Nicholas church then at the roundabout take the second exit onto London Road and then cross the River Trent and take the first left after the bridge you will see the ground on your right.

-Leave the M1 at Junction 24 and take the third exit at the roundabout onto the A453 towards Nottingham.
+South Leave the M1 at Junction 24 and take the third exit at the roundabout onto the A453 towards Nottingham.
 After six miles you will come to the Spinney roundabout take the first exit and then go straight on at the exit roundabout.
 Then after two miles on Clifton Lane take the junction for A46/ A606/ Grantham/ Newark / Melton and take the first exit on to the B679 Wilfred Lane go through one roundabout and turn left into Loughborough Road and take the first right after Trent Bridge into Radcliffe Road then take the first left into Pavilion Road and park down by the rowing club for £4.00 which is situated 30 yards from the ground.

-South The Alternative is to leave at Junction 21A for Braunstone & Kirkby Muxloe (as Junction 24 can be a nightmare to get through on a Saturday) on to the A46 follow it right at the fork, follow signs for A46/Leicester North/Newark and merge onto A46 and after 7 miles you will come to the Syston Roundabout take the first exit to keep on the A46 then after about ten miles take the exit for Nottingham and Melton Mowbray A606 and at the roundabout take the first exit to keep on the A606 and follow this road into Nottingham take the first right after Trent Bridge into Radcliffe Road then take the first left into Pavilion Road and park down by the rowing club for £4.00 which is situated 30 yards from the ground.
+The Alternative is to leave at Junction 21A for Braunstone & Kirkby Muxloe (as Junction 24 can be a nightmare to get through on a Saturday) on to the A46 follow it right at the fork, follow signs for A46/Leicester North/Newark and merge onto A46 and after 7 miles you will come to the Syston Roundabout take the first exit to keep on the A46 then after about ten miles take the exit for Nottingham and Melton Mowbray A606 and at the roundabout take the first exit continue on the is road for about five miles then at the roundabout take the third exit to keep on the A606 and follow this road into Nottingham take the first right after Trent Bridge into Radcliffe Road then take the first left into Pavilion Road and park down by the rowing club for £4.00 which is situated 30 yards from the ground.
+Public Transport & Walking